Use the sections described below to get started migrating virtual machines (VMs) to Google Kubernetes Engine (GKE) using Migrate for Anthos.

 - For Azure, see Migrating Azure VMs to GKE

-You can view logs and metrics from your migrated workloads in the GCP console.
+You can view logs and metrics from your migrated workloads in the Google Cloud console.
 You can also view logs from the command line.
 For more on monitoring, see Monitoring migrated workloads.